Thomas Pelham, 1st Earl of Chichester: Family

+Mrs Thomas Pelham, later Countess of Chichester, paining by Sir Joshua Reynolds, c.1757.

 He succeeded his father in 1737, inheriting the Stanmer Park estate near Lewes, Sussex.

 Lord Chichester married Anne Frankland, daughter of Frederick Meinhardt Frankland, in 1754.
 They had three sons and three daughters.
 All three daughters and one son predeceased him.
 His third son the Right Reverend the Hon.
 George Pelham became Bishop of Bristol, Exeter and Lincoln.
 Lord Chichester died in January 1805, aged 76, and was succeeded in his titles by his eldest son Thomas, who became a prominent politician.
 Lady Chichester died in 1813.